Real Estate on Providenciales

 However, commissions on vacant land is 10%, compared to 6.5% for developed properties (rates mandated by the Turks and Caicos Real Estate Association—TCREA).

-The majority of condominiums are located on or near to Grace Bay Beach.
+The majority of condominiums are located on or near Grace Bay Beach.
 Townhouses, similar in function to condominiums, exist at the Royal Turks and Caicos Golf Club, inland within the Grace Bay area, and a few other locations on Providenciales.
 Many of the beachfront Grace Bay condos outwardly function as a resort.
 Units may be privately owned, yet bookings and guest relations are overseen by a management organization.

 Specific Location Considerations